zepheira/pybibframe/README.md

 Download from http://ftp.indexdata.com/pub/yaz/ , unpack then do:

     $ ./configure --prefix=$HOME/.local
     $ make && make install

-[MarcEdit](http://marcedit.reeset.net/) can also convert to MARC/XML.
+MarcEdit - http://marcedit.reeset.net/ - can also convert to MARC/XML.
 Just install, select "MARC Tools" from the menu, choose your input file, specify an output file, and specify the conversion you need to perform, e.g. "MARC21->MARC21XML" for MARC to MARC/XML.
 Note the availability of the UTF-8 output option too.